blowdart/AspNetAuthorizationWorkshop/README.md

 ```

 * Run the app again and the empty claim will be rejected and you will end up at the Forbidden page.
+* Close your browser to clear the identity cookie.
 * Change the identity issuing code to have a suitable claim value to the `Login` action, as shown below, and try again.

 ```c#
 claims.Add(new Claim("EmployeeId", "123", ClaimValueTypes.String, Issuer));
 ```

+*Remember to close the browser to clear the identity cookie before moving on to the next step.*

 Step 5: Code Based Policies
 ===========================